 Free download, install, and launch the demo version of the software to scan the Time Machine storage drive and preview the recoverable files.

 To be able to save the recovered files, activate the demo copy.
 The activated software also provides Drive Monitor, an integrated module to check the health status of your drive and perform other vital tasks.

 Apple’s new operating system macOS Mojave 10.14 has brought new top-notch features to Mac users.
 However, the new OS may cause some issues while working with Time Machine.

 The blog has introduced Time Machine not working issue reported after Mojave update.
 The issue can be resolved by following the methods presented in this blog.
-Find out more macOS Mojave Commons Issues and Fixes.
+Find out more about Best Mac Data Recovery Application 2019.